<BGSOUND SRC="http://www.terriau.org/music/wav/bainalydevanttaportemamou2step.wav">

 Has your Theriault family been counted in?
 If not... why not?OUR WEBSITE...
 This website is dedicated to our progenitors, Jehan and Perrine TERRIOT and focuses on their trek to the New World.
 We hope that you will pass this Acadian story on to your children and to the rest of your family.
 As part of our presentation, we also have photo tours of our ancestral village in France... the village of Martaizé and of the surrounding ancient province of Poitou, as well as of old Acadia in present-day Nova Scotia.

 In addition, we will present the first nine generations of the Terriot family and explore the branches of the family and their migrations to different parts of the North American continent and other parts of the world.
-So, please browse through our JEHAN TERRIOT ARCHIVE© to get the emerging picture of this Acadian family.
-We stress the word "emerging" because the ARCHIVE is in its infancy and is a project that will continue to be a 'Work in Progress' for some time.
+So, please browse through our Archive, the JEHAN & PERRINE TERRIOT ARCHIVE to get the emerging picture of this Acadian family.
+We stress the word "emerging" because the Archive continues a 'Work in Progress'.

 As shown in the chart above, our new and growing ARCHIVE currently includes:

 GOALS & OBJECTIVES...
-Our goals with the JEHAN AND PERRINE TERRIOT® website are the following: (1) to first make the Terriot story and its records available to as many members of our family as possible, (2) to continue the development of the Terriot genealogy to include as many of our family members as possible, and (3) to provide a communications link between the members of our family that promotes an understanding of the Terriot family, its history, culture as well as its people.
+Our goals with the TERRIOT ACADIAN FAMILY website are the following: (1) to first make the Terriot story and its records available to as many members of our family as possible, (2) to continue the development of the Terriot genealogy to include as many of our family members as possible, and (3) to provide a communications link between the members of our family that promotes an understanding of the Terriot family, its history, culture as well as its people.
 Why?

 Several reasons: